Updated October 15 2020.

 Loan forbearance is also available for student borrowers.
 More information is available on the U.S. Department of Education’s (ED) Federal Student Aid (FSA) website here.
 Additional information about available assistance can also be found on CFPB’s website here.

-The CARES Act also put in place protections for renters in federally-supported housing by putting in place a moratorium on evictions for up to 120 days beginning on March 27, 2020.
+The CARES Act put in place protections for renters in federally-supported housing by putting in place a moratorium on evictions for up to 120 days beginning on March 27, 2020.
 In addition, landlords in federally-supported housing can seek loan forbearance in order to ease the burden of rent payments.
 The website above also provides details on these protections.

 Borrowers concerned about their ability to pay their loans are encouraged to contact their lenders during this time.
 More information is available online here.